 Windbound therefore follows the quest of Kara’s struggles to find her people using only her skills to hunt, craft and endure.
 The player’s task is to help Kara survive through several chapters which contain a different archipelago in each one.
-Her quest is simple yet multi-layered in every setting: Kara only has to activate three magical nautilus keys perched on randomly generated Islands (which then activates a portal).
+Her quest is simple: Kara only has to activate three magical nautilus keys perched on randomly generated Islands (which then activates a portal).
 How the player sets about this task is where the real meat of Windbound lies.

 Let us sing the sailor song

 I think I should preface this bit by saying I would HIGHLY recommend playing Windbound with a controller instead of using keyboard and mouse.
 I initially decided to go with clicky and QWERTY because I feel like I haven’t used them in ages, but the shaky, unpredictable experience is definitely not recommended.
 I have yet to locate the button on my keyboard that brings up the map… or that enables Kara to walk a bit slower.
 Good luck finding a keyboard button layout in the menu screen.

 Anyhow, one of Windbound’s most obvious strengths is how 5 Lives Studios employed a relatively modest variety of assets and in-game systems, and crafted a surprisingly extensive survival experience from them.
 With a Steam folder that is barely one-and-a-half gigabytes in size, the game often succeeds in feeling like a much bigger experience than it theoretically should be.